WHAT IS BANKRUPTCY LAW?

 Bankruptcy attorneys practice in a variety of settings.
 Many practice in law firms where they represent individuals and corporate debtors and/or creditors.
 Other attorneys work for banks, title companies, utilities, or corporations.
 The government also employs bankruptcy lawyers who work for agencies such as the Internal Revenue Service, the Securities & Exchange Commission, the Pension Benefit Guaranty Corporation, and state and municipal tax authorities.

-IF YOU'RE INTERESTED IN A CAREER IN BANKRUPTCY LAW...
+IF YOU'RE INTERESTED IN PURSUING A CAREER IN BANKRUPTCY LAW...

 1. Take a bankruptcy law course.
 A basic bankruptcy course will help you determine whether you're truly interested in the field.